Debriefing is a way of helping suppliers to improve their competitive performance, which in turn produces benefits to procuring organisations.

 Unsuccessful tenderers have a right to know the reasons for their rejection.
 Feedback should be provided in writing and it is good practice to provide face to face debriefing where possible.
 If this is deemed appropriate, you need to make sure enough time and resource is given to the debriefing process.

 Assist suppliers to improve their performance.
 A debriefing should cover the positive aspects of their bid and suggest areas for improvement for unsuccessful bids.
-Suppliers can then address these issues and improve their competitiveness in future bids.
+Suppliers can then address these issues and improve their competitiveness in future bids;

 Offer unsuccessful tenderers the opportunity to provide feedback to you on the tender process.
-This will help with continuous improvement of the process.
+This will help with continuous improvement of the process;

 Establish and maintain a reputation as a fair, honest and ethical customer.
 This will help to ensure that high quality suppliers will be encouraged to submit tenders.